amircybersec/report-collector/README.md

 Now, when you make a POST request to the provided URL with JSON data in the body, the data will be appended to the Google Sheet:

 ```
-curl -X POST -H "Content-Type: application/json" -d '{"resolver":"8.8.8.8:53","proto":"tcp","time":"2023-10-05T04:34:12Z","duration_ms":5003,"error":{"op":"dial","posix_error":"ETIMEDOUT","msg":"i/o timeout"}}' YOUR_WEB_APP_URL
+curl -X POST -H "Content-Type: application/json" -d '{"resolver":"8.8.8.8:53","proto":"tcp","time":"2023-10-05T04:34:12Z","duration_ms":5003,"error":{"op":"dial","posix_error":"ETIMEDOUT","msg":"i/o timeout"}}' YOUR_WEB_APP_URL?apiToken=YOUR_SECRET_API_TOKEN
 ```
 In the above request, I am using a sample JSON report from Outline connectivity tester.
-However, the payload can be any JSON.
+However, the payload can be any JSON object.
 Make sure to replace `YOUR_WEB_APP_URL` with the URL you got when you deployed the web app.
+If you have defined an API token in your script, make sure you also include it in the URL (`?apiToken=YOUR_SECRET_API_TOKEN`)

+After making the POST reqyest, you can see that a row gets added to your Google Spreadsheet.
+The header values (first row) are extracted from JSON keys.
+Additionally, the Apps script flatens the JSON object and dynamically adds new keys into the header.

 ![spreadsheet](https://github.com/amircybersec/report-collector/assets/117060873/eea88180-8fda-4d07-b3c8-7c42013d31a9)

-### Security
+### Notes

+#### Pros and Cons:

+#### Security:
 ```
 var API_TOKEN = "YOUR_SECRET_API_TOKEN";  // Replace with your desired token

-function doPost(e) {
-...
-  // Check for the correct API token
-  if (!e.parameter.apiToken || e.parameter.apiToken !== API_TOKEN) {
-    return ContentService.createTextOutput(JSON.stringify({
-      'result': 'error',
-      'message': 'Invalid API Token'
-    })).setMimeType(ContentService.MimeType.JSON);
-  }
 ```